 - Easy to install, no Oracle Client required

 In this article, let’s see how to install SQL Developer on Linux operating systems.
-We are going to cover rpm based Linux Distros,

 1. Install the latest Supported Java (JDK)